reveza/DatabaseProjet3/README.md

 9. The web browser will open an instance of the client.
 10. You are now ready to use the app!

+### Notes
+You need to have the client and the server to be runnning at the same time to use the app.

 # Clerk
 ### Rent a vehicle
 1. Type in a valid vehicle id, otherwise you'll get an error.
 Ex: `1`